 When done correctly overmoulding (also known as insert moulding) can be a reliable way of enhancing, protecting or decorating your product.
 It’s an injection moulding method that embeds components inside plastic or rubber without the need for adhesives or welding.
 Rosti have been using this technique to combine components for over 20 years, over which time we have finely tuned our ability to create functional, attractive objects, while reducing the amount of post-moulding assembly processes.

-Overmoulding can make your product
+Overmoulding can make your product more physically robust

 For example, we can partially embed an item to make it easier to grip or to give it a more pleasant feel when your customers handle it.
 This could be worthwhile in anything from a car key to a toothbrush.
 You can do it for purely aesthetic reasons, to give your product an interesting look and feel, and you can also improve your products’ sustainability by incorporating post consumer recycled (PCR) resins.